 I have never been a fan of the 4-step palaver of eye make up cleanser, facial cleanser, tonic - gosh, what is it called, it's so many years since I used it, that astringent stuff anyway, you know what I mean - the Night-time Removal Team!
 Follow that with night cream and you're talking a 10-15 minute routine surely.
 I wouldn't know because I never really subscribed to all that malarkey, for I am a lazy person.

 When I was in my early 20s I discovered a wonderful all-in-one cleanser/tonic called Cosmedin - anyone remember it?
 It was a magic little bottle and I continued to use the product until it was discontinued.

 There then ensued the wilderness years, and really when I look back I can't think of what I used for make-up removal ... if any product at all :-).
-Most certainly the Night-time Removal Team never came a-knockin' at my door!
+Most certainly the full complement of the Night-time Removal Team never came a-knockin' at my door!
 It's all a bit of a blur now and certainly no product stands out as being memorable.

 It is just what it says on the bottle.
 And it is wonderful.
 No matter how tired I am, cleansing is but a cotton wool pad wipe away - I actually enjoy the process and my skin is left soft.

 I don't use night cream as I think my skin needs some time to breathe and rest and what better time for that than during all those glorious heating-free sleep hours.